 |Internal storage:||128 GB|

 |Removable storage:||Not available|

 |Connectivity:||HSPA, LTE, NFC, Dual-SIM , Bluetooth 5.0|

-The Realme X looks good, with elegant clothes even if they are not made with the finest materials.
-The idea being that this is a competitively priced device that does not want to give up what high-end devices offer: a large display without a notch, a fingerprint reader integrated under the screen, fast charging and a good camera..
+Realme X looks good, with an elegant exterior, even if it's not made with the finest materials.
+Born from the idea of being a resistant device and not wanting to give up what high-end devices have to offer, it has a large notch-free OLED display, fingerprint reader integrated under the screen, fast charging and a good photographic compartment.